 What Are the Employer's Responsibilities When They Have Disabled Employees?

-The required fair accommodation is assessed on a case-by-case basis and is based on the type of impairment at hand as well as the type of work done by the employee.
+The required fair accommodation is assessed on a case-by-case basis and based on the type of impairment at hand and the type of work done by the employee.

 The following is a partial list of alternative accommodations: